hansonkd/StrappedTemplates/README.md

 ### In template declarations

-At the start of every template, block, or forloop, you can do stuff like this:
+At the start of every template, block, or forloop, you can define template variables with a let tag.

 ```html
 {@ let time = ioTime @}